PICdew/pic18f16q41-getting-started-opamp/readme.md

 #### External Configuration Wiring

-For the external components, the internal components are disabled.
+For the external configuration, the internal components are disabled.
 The exact components for this setup depend on the desired operational amplifier configuration.
 A list of a few standard configurations is shown below.

 * Non-Inverting Amplifier
 * Inverting Amplifier